danieliscrazy/stickerdb/README.md

 # Hack Club Sticker Database
 > https://stickers.dld.hackclub.app

 This is the unofficial unified Hack Club sticker database!
-The code for this site is not open source yet (as it's a vibe coded mess I'm not comfortable with sharing yet), but you can contribute to the DB still if you have the source file!
-This means PNG or SVG, and _no scans_.
+If you have high quality digital/source files, please contribute!
+This means PNG or SVG, and _no pictures or scans_.
 Here's how to contribute:

 1. Fork the repo.
 2. Name your file(s) appropriately.
-3. Upload it to the /stickers directory.
+3. Upload to the /static/stickers directory.
+4. If you know them, edit artists.json and.or programs.json and add the sticker(s) to it.
 4. Make a pull request!
-If you know the event and/or the artist of the sticker, mention it in the pull request!
-5. Wait for it to be merged!

-If you want to utilize API, use https://stickers.dld.hackclub.app/api/all.
+The code in the repo is the code for stickers.dld.hackclub.app.
+It also has an API.
+You can use https://stickers.dld.hackclub.app/api/all to get a listing of all stickers, and you can sort by program or artist by using those arguments, e.g. https://stickers.dld.hackclub.app/api/all?artist=@bunnyguy&program=High%20Seas.

+> The code files (but not the stickers!) in this repository are AI generated.